 Finally, I like Norton’s knowledge base, which includes FAQs, product guides, and more.
 It’s so comprehensive that I could often visit the knowledge base instead of contacting Norton’s customer support team to get my answers.

-That said, I quite like TotalAV’s live chat.
+I also quite like TotalAV’s live chat.
 While the countries you can access it from are restricted, the live chat team is always helpful and responsive.